LangProc/langproc-cw/c_compiler.md

 Environment
 -----------

-For the coursework, an Ubuntu 22.04 Dockerfile has been provided which defines all of the tools you need to get started -- just like the labs.
+An Ubuntu 22.04 Dockerfile has been provided which defines all of the tools you need to get started, just like the labs.

 It is strongly suggested that you do your final testing before each submission in this environment, otherwise you are likely to hit incompatibility problems, which may mean your program won't build in my test environment.

-It is recommended that you use VS Code as this has good support for working inside Docker containers.
-However, instructions have been provided if you wish to use another editor.
+Many students develop their compiler in VS Code, as this has good support for collaborative programming and working inside Docker containers.
+Instructions for getting set up in VS Code are provided below.
+More generic instructions for those using other editors are also provided.

-### VS Code + Docker (recommended)
+### VS Code + Docker (the most popular option)

 1) Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 If you are on Apple M1/M2, make sure to choose the Apple Silicon download.
 2) Open VS Code and install the [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension